ECE4525/5950: Digital Design

 The objective of this course is to develop skills for designing complex digital systems and system-on-chip (SOC) applications.
 In addition, topics in the following areas are also discussed: reconfigurable devices and systems, reconfigurable computing applications, dynamic reconfigurations and its applications and hardware/software codesign.
 Students are expected to have a background in digital logic design.
 The three design projects will be based upon Field Programmable Gate Arrays (FPGAs).
 Students will be designing their circuits in VHDL using professional CAD tools by Xilinx and Mentor Graphics.

 ECE6050: Advanced Microprocessor Applications

 The objective of this course is to survey current microprocessors and to discuss various aspects of memory system design and bus interfacing.
 Though some software will be covered, the primary emphasis will be on internal architecture and hardware system design.
-Most of the course work is based upon designing a bridge between the local bus of a powerful 32-bit Microprocessor and some industry standard multi-processor bus such as the VME bus or the PCI bus.
-For hardware design and simulation, Field Programmable Gate Arrays (FPGAs) will be used along with CAD tools by Mentor Graphics (ModelSim) and Xilinx ISE CAD tools to design, simulate, and program their designs into chips.
+Most of the course work is based upon designing a bridge between the AXI bus of a 32-bit ARM microprocessor on a Xilinx SoC FPGA chip and some industry standard multi-processor bus such as the VME Bus or the PCI Bus.
+For hardware design, simulation and prototyping Xilinx SoC Development Boards will be used along with CAD tools by Mentor Graphics (ModelSim) and Xilinx Vivado and SDK CAD tools to design, simulate, and program their designs into chips.